jorgenmiller/blog-hugo/content/blog/The BrickPi.md

   BrickPiUpdateValues()   #update states with the BrickPi
 ~~~~

 The commands for sensors are similar.
-The examples show each command and what kind of  input each sensor has.
+The examples on the SD card show each command and what kind of  input each sensor has.